Goat Cheese and Vidalia Onion Galette

 Heat the olive oil in a large skillet over medium heat and add the vidalia onions.
 Cook until soft and lightly browned, 30 – 45 minutes then add the garlic and cook for one more minute.
 Remove from the heat and let cool.

 Mix together the goat cheese, ricotta, mozzarella, Crème Fraiche, and ½ the parmesan.
 Mix well and season with salt and pepper.
+Let the cheese mixture set at room temperature about 30 minutes.
 Preheat the oven to 400°F.

 Remove the pastry from the refrigerator.
 Spread the cheese mixture evenly over the dough, leaving a 1-inch border around the edge uncovered.
-Spread the onion evenly over the top of the cheese.
+Spread the onions evenly over the top of the cheese.
 Fold the uncovered edge of the pastry over the cheese.
 The filling will be exposed in the center.
 Sprinkle with the remaining parmesan.
 Bake until golden brown, 30 to 40 minutes.
 Let cool for 5 minutes, and then slide the galette off the pan and onto a serving plate.
+Sprinkle with green onion slices.
 Alternatively, slide the galette onto a cutting board.
 Let rest 5 minutes and then cut into pieces.

 Goat Cheese and Vidalia Onion Galette by Chef David Darugh, Beechwood Inn